Cubs power their way past Mariners, 6-1

 But the 33-year-old veteran couldn’t stop the Cubs from making noise, giving up a towering, 450-foot home run to catcher Wilson Contreras in the second inning, which opened the scoring at 1-0.
 The Cubs tacked on another run against King Felix in the third on a Nicholas Castellanos sac fly that scored second baseman Ben Zobrist to make it 2-0.

-Outside the one mistake to Contreras, Hernandez worked the curveball well and struck out five Cubs on breaking pitches throughout his brief, 70-pitch outing.
+Outside the home run to Contreras, Hernandez worked the curveball well and struck out five Cubs on breaking pitches but walked four batters and hiked his pitch count up to 70 by the end of the third inning.
+With another bases-loaded opportunity in the next frame, Servais pulled the starter in hopes of cashing in offensively with pinch-hitter Tim Lopes.
+Lopes struck out swinging on three pitches.

+“It was a frustrating game,” Servais said.
+“We just never got it going offensively.”

+Hernandez was frustrated with his game, too.
 Tuesday night was the third time in 11 starts this season where Hernandez didn’t pitch past the third inning.
+After the game, Hernandez said he felt fine physically but feels “completely lost” mechanically.

-Mariners manager Scott Servais turned to long reliever Wade LeBlanc, who worked a quick 1-2-3 fourth before giving up a three-run hom erun to Castellanos in the fifth inning, which extended the deficit to 5-0 and seemingly put the game out of reach.
+Servais turned to long reliever Wade LeBlanc, who worked a quick 1-2-3 fourth before giving up a three-run hom erun to Castellanos in the fifth inning, which extended the deficit to 5-0 and seemingly put the game out of reach.

 The Cubs tacked on another blast in the seventh off rookie reliever Erik Swanson, when left fielder Kyle Schwarber sent a solo shot out over the crowd in right and onto Sheffield Avenue to make it 6-0.